-Foreword2
+Foreword 2

 Section A - Introduction

 Statutory framework

 NHS framework7

-Applying Standing Orders8
+Applying Standing Orders

 Variation and amendment of Standing Orders

 Interpretation

 The role of the Board Secretary

-Section B - Standing Orders
+Section B - Standing Orders 11

 1. HEALTH EDUCATION AND IMPROVEMENT WALES

-1.1 Membership of Health Education and Improvement Wales Board
+1.1 Membership of Health Education and Improvement Wales Board 12

-Executive Directors12

-Independent Members 12
+Officer Members [to be known as Executive Directors] 12

+Non Officer Memebers [to be known as Independent Members]12

 Associate Members12

 Use of the term 'Independent Members' 12

-1.2 Tenure of Board members 13
+1.2 Tenure of Board members

-1.3 The Role of the HEIW Board and responsibilities of individual members 13
+1.3 The Role of the HEIW Board and responsibilities of individual members14

-Role 13
+Role 14

 Responsibilities

 2. RESERVATION AND DELEGATION OF HEIW FUNCTIONS

 2.1 Chair's action on urgent matters

-2.2 Delegation of Board functions 17
+2.2 Delegation of Board functions

 2.3 Delegation to officers

 3. COMMITTEES

 3.1 HEIW Committees

 Use of the term 'Committee'

 3.2 Sub-Committees

 3.3 Committees established by HEIW

 Audit and Assurance; and

 Remuneration and Terms of Service

 Education, Commissioning and Quality Committee

 3.40ther Committees

-3.5 Confidentiality
+3.5Confidentiality

-3.6 Reporting activity to the Board194.
-WORKING IN PARTNERSHIP
+3.6 Reporting activity to the Board

+4. WORKING IN PARTNERSHIP

 5. MEETINGS

 5.1 Putting Citizens first

+5.2 Annual Plan of Board Business

 Annual General Meeting (AGM)

-5.3 Calling Meetings 21
+5.3 Calling Meetings

-5.4 Preparing for Meetings 22
+5.4 Preparing for Meetings

-Setting the agenda 22
+Setting the agenda .
+22

-Notifying and equipping Board members 22
+Notifying and equipping Board members .
+22

-Notifying the public and others
+Notifying the public and others .
+23

-5.5 Conducting Board Meetings 23
+5.5 Conducting Board Meetings .
+23

-Admission of the public, the press and other observers
+Admission of the public, the press and other observers .
+24

-Addressing the Board, its Committees and Advisory Groups
+Addressing the Board, its Committees and Advisory Groups 24

 Chairing Board Meetings

-Quorum
+Quorum 25

-Dealing with motions
+Dealing with motions 25

 Voting

-5.6 Record of Proceedings
+5.6 Record of Proceedings .
+27

 5.7 Confidentiality

 6. VALUES AND STANDARDS OF BEHAVIOUR

-6.1 Declaring and recording Board members' interests
+6.1 Declaring and recording Board members' interests .
+28

 6.2 Dealing with Members' interests during Board meetings

 6.3 Dealing with officers' interests

 6.4 Reviewing how Interests are handled 31

 6.5 Dealing with offers of gifts and hospitality

 6.6 Register of Gifts and Hospitality

 7. SIGNING AND SEALING DOCUMENTS 34

 7.1 Register of Sealing

 7.2 Signature of Documents

 7.3 Custody of Seal

 8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS

-8.1 The role of Internal Audit in providing independent internal assurance
+8.1 The role of Internal Audit in providing independent internal assurance 35

-8.2 Reviewing the performance of the Board, its Committees and Advise
+8.2 Reviewing the performance of the Board, its Committees and Advis

--
+Groups -

-Groups 8.3 External Assurance
+8.3 External Assurance

-9. DEMONSTRATING ACCOUNTABILITY
+9. DEMONSTRATING ACCOUNTABILITY .
+37

-10. REVIEW OF STANDING ORDERS
+10. REVIEW OF STANDING ORDERS .
+37

-Schedule 1
+Schedule 1 .34

-Scheme of Reservation and Delegation of Powers
+Scheme of Reservation and Delegation of Powers .34

 Deciding what to retain and what to delegate

 Handling arrangements for the reservation and delegation of powers

-Scope of these arrangements Schedule of matters reserved to the board .37
+Scope of these arrangements

+Schedule of matters reserved to the board 38

-Delegation of powers to Committees and others
+Delegation of powers to Committees and others .44

 Delegated finacial limits

+Schedule 2 57

 KEY GUIDANCE, INSTRUCTIONS AND

 OTHER RELATED DOCUMENTS

 HEIW Framework

 NHS Wales framework

-Schedule 3
+Schedule 3 .53

 Board Committee Arrangements 53

-Standard Terms of Reference and Operating arrangements for all Committees of the Board54 Audit and Assurance Committee Terms of reference and operating arrangements57 Remuneration and Terms of Service Committee terms of reference and operating arrangements65 Education, Commissioning and Quality Committee Terms of Reference and Operating Arrangements67
+Standard Terms of Reference and Operating arrangements for

+Committees of the Board

+Audit and Assurance Committee Terms of reference and operating arrangements57 Remuneration and Terms of Service Committee terms of reference and operating arrangements65 Education, Commissioning and Quality Committee Terms of Reference and Operating Arrangements67